€117 Find Cheap Flights from Boston to Ireland

 • If you are planning on driving yourself to Boston Logan Airport before your trip to Ireland, there are garages that sit right at the terminal buildings for your convenience.
 In addition, there are more cost-effective economy lots off-site that offer shuttle service to the terminal buildings from the lot.

-Top airline flying from Boston to Ireland
+Reviews of the top airline flying from Boston to Ireland

 Need help choosing which airline to fly with from Boston to Ireland?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.